scrapinghub/portia/docs/getting-started.rst

 We create an annotation by clicking an element on the page.
 We can also highlight text if we only want to extract a portion of text.

 A context menu will appear, and here we can map an element's attribute or content to an item field.
 There are already some fields to choose from as Portia adds a default item when we create a project.
+We can also create new fields if necessary.

 We can can select the attribute on the left, in most cases we'll want the ``content``, but for images the ``src`` attribute is selected by default.
 We can preview the value that'll be extracted to the right.